Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181104.md

 ### Issues, Risks, and Opportunities:

 * _What problems did you encounter and what impact might those have on meeting the project schedule?_
+  * Work and health issues limit the availability of some team members
 * _What new opportunities did you discover, if any?_

 ### Action Items/Goals for next week: